tanya-jp/SharedMemTPG/README.md

 ```
 tpg-plot-stats.sh
 ```
 This should produce classic_control_p0.pdf with various statistics.
-The first page will be a training curve looking something like this:
+The first page will be a training curve looking something like this the plot below.
+A fitness of 300 indicates the agent balances the pole for 300 timesteps, thus solving the task.

 <img src="./classic_control_example/images/cartpole-example.png" height="300" />